aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-uv-coordinates-to-3d-objects/_index.md

 ## Common Issues and Solutions

+Common.createMeshUsingPolygonBuilder() is a helper method that builds a simple cube mesh using a polygon builder.

 | Issue | Cause | Fix |
 |-------|-------|-----|
 | UVs appear stretched | Incorrect UV ordering or mismatched indices | Verify that `uvsId` correctly references the `uvs` array for each polygon vertex. |